 The Refinanced Term Loan is guaranteed by the Company and its direct and indirect subsidiaries, and secured by substantially all of the assets of the Company and its direct and indirect subsidiaries, including Fluent LLC, in each case, on an equal and ratable basis.
-The Refinanced Term Loan accrues interest at the rate of: (a) either, at Fluent's option, LIBOR (subject to a floor of 0.50%) plus 7.00% per annum, or (b) base rate plus 6.0% per annum, payable in cash.
+The Refinanced Term Loan accrues interest at the rate of either, at Fluent's option, (a) LIBOR (subject to a floor of 0.50%) plus 7.00% per annum, or (b) base rate plus 6.0% per annum, payable in cash.
 Interest under the Refinanced Term Loan is payable monthly.
-The fair value of the Company's debt will generally fluctuate with movements of interest rates, increasing in periods of declining rates of interest and declining in periods of increasing rates of interest.
-Scheduled principal amortization of the Refinanced Term Loan is \$875 per quarter commencing with the fiscal quarter ended June 30, 2018.
+The fair value of the Company's debt will generally fluctuate with movements of interest rates, increasing in periods of declining rates of interest and declining in periods of rising rates of interest.
+Scheduled principal amortization of the Refinanced Term Loan is \$875 per quarter, commencing with the fiscal quarter ended June 30, 2018.
 The Refinanced Term Loan matures on March 26, 2023.

-On March 26, 2018, the Refinanced Term Loan was utilized to pay in full the outstanding principal amount in addition to PIK interest accrued to the principal balance, of the Term Loans and Promissory Notes of \$55,586 and \$11,425, respectively.
-Prepayment premiums and unamortized debt costs associated with the Term Loans of \$2,818 and \$3,136, respectively, were capitalized in the balance of the Refinanced Term Loan, which will be amortized over the remaining period of the Refinanced Term Loan.
-In addition, refinancing costs paid to third parties of \$193 were recognized into loss on disposal of discontinued operations.
+On March 26, 2018, the Refinanced Term Loan was utilized to repay in full the outstanding principal amount plus accrued PIK interest of the Term Loans and Promissory Notes of \$55,586 and \$11,425, respectively.
+Prepayment premiums and unamortized debt costs associated with the Term Loans of \$2,818 and \$3,136, respectively, were capitalized in the balance of the Refinanced Term Loan and are being amortized over the remaining period of the Refinanced Term Loan.
+In addition, refinancing costs paid to third parties of \$193 were recognized in loss on disposal of discontinued operations.
 See Note 3, "Discontinued operations," for details.

 The Credit Agreement, as amended, requires the Company to maintain and comply with certain financial and other covenants, commencing with the fiscal quarter ended June 30, 2018.
-In addition, the Credit Agreement includes certain mandatory prepayment provisions, including quarterly principal prepayments of the Refinanced Term Loan with a portion of the Company's excess cash flow, as defined in the Credit Agreement.
-For the three months ended June 30, 2018, a quarterly prepayment resulting from excess cash flow of \$3,329 was recorded to the current portion of long-term debt to be paid during the third quarter.
+In addition, the Credit Agreement, as amended, includes certain prepayment provisions, including mandatory quarterly principal prepayments of the Refinanced Term Loan with a portion of the Company's excess cash flow, as defined in the Credit Agreement.
+For the three months ended September 30, 2018, the quarterly prepayment resulting from excess cash flow was \$3,727.
+As of September 30, 2018, this amount was reclassified to the current portion of long-term debt and will be paid during the fourth quarter.
 As long as the Refinanced Term Loan remains outstanding, the restrictive covenants, including prepayment penalties, and mandatory quarterly prepayment provisions could impair the Company's ability to expand or pursue its business strategies or obtain additional funding.
-As of June 30, 2018, the Company was in compliance with all of the financial and other covenants under the Credit Agreement.
+As of September 30, 2018, the Company was in compliance with all of the financial and other covenants under the Credit Agreement.